Oshnavieh County

+Oshnavieh County (شهرستان اشنویه) is in West Azerbaijan province, Iran.
+Its capital is the city of Oshnavieh.

 History

-During Iran-Iraq war, Ba'athist Iraq regime bombarded some parts of Oshnavieh in West Azerbaijan Province (on 2 August 1988) by Chemical bombs; and about 2700 persons were injured as a result of that.
+During the Iran-Iraq war, the Ba'athist Iraq regime bombarded some parts of Oshnavieh in West Azerbaijan province (on 2 August 1988) by Chemical bombs, and about 2700 persons were injured as a result of that.

+Demographics

+Population

+At the time of the 2006 National Census, the county's population was 63,798 in 12,998 households.
+The following census in 2011 counted 70,030 people in 17,778 households.
+The 2016 census measured the population of the county as 73,886 in 19,336 households.

 Administrative divisions

-The population history of Oshnavieh County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows two districts, four rural districts, and two cities.
+Oshnavieh County's population history and administrative structure over three consecutive censuses are shown in the following table.